-Use a mediation service, send a statutory demand, go to court or make someone bankrupt if a person or business owes you money.
+Use a mediation service, go to court, send a statutory demand or make someone bankrupt if a person or business owes you money.

->

-> Mediation is when an impartial person - trained in dealing with difficult discussions between 2 opposing sides - acts like a referee in a dispute.
+Mediation is when an impartial person - trained in dealing with difficult discussions between 2 opposing sides - acts like a referee in a dispute.

 There can be a fee for mediation but it is cheaper than hiring a solicitor and taking court action.
 The fee is based on how much is owed.

 You can make a court claim for your money if mediation doesn’t work.

 You can make a claim online if the money owed is less than £100,000 and owed by no more than 2 people or 2 organisations.

 The court can order the money to be paid.

 Make an official demand for money you’re owed